alonho/pystuck/README.rst

       File "test.py", line 9, in <module>
         with lock: # could block

+    ...

-it actually prints two more threads that are related to pystuck, ignore them.
+its stuck waiting for the lock!. it actually prints two more threads that are related to pystuck, ignore them.

 whose got the lock?!
 ====================

 ::

     # it seldom happens that a thread doesn't release the lock or stuck while holding it.
-    # we want to know which thread...
-RLock._RLock__owner will reveal it, bare with me now.
+    # we want to know which thread... bare with me now.
     rlock.acquire()

 invoking pystuck again: